 The use of the WebTrak radar replay service is now well established and we have received strong support for this facility.
-The operation of the system has also been demonstrated to officers and members of the Christchurch Borough Council, the local planning authority.
+The operation of the system has also been demonstrated to officers and members of the Christchurch Borough Council, the former local planning authority.

 The complaints handling procedure is also well established.
 A log of all noise complaints received is maintained and the numbers and types of complaints received is analysed and reported monthly.
 This report is made widely available including to the local planning authority, the Independent Consultative Committee and, via our web site to the general public.
 The Consultative Committee have requested that complainants who make persistent multiple complaints of a similar nature regarding aircraft that follow noise preferential routes are reported separately.
-These have been in low numbers from one persistent complainant.

-A report of complaints received in 2017 are shown below in Figures 3 to 5.
+A report of complaints received in 2022 are shown below in Figures 3 and 4.

-Figure 3: Total Complaints 2017
+Figure 3: Total Complaints 2022